 Recent scientific research shows that training plans or exercise workouts can significantly reduce body fat, when followed over a period of several weeks.
 A study in the University of Wisconsin-LaCross put 68 women aged between 30 and 63 on simple three-day-a-week resistance training plans or exercise workout, and after 12 weeks they had lost three pounds of fat and increased their muscle mass by almost three pounds.

-Training plans needn't demand a lot of your time; in fact, studies have shown that people are more likely to abandon an exercise programme if it's over 60 minutes long.
+Did you know that good workout and training plans needn't demand a lot of your time; in fact, studies have shown that people are more likely to abandon an exercise programme if it's over 60 minutes long.
 A simple programme of 20 minutes performed three times a week burns at least 6 calories per minute.
 That was enough to make a significant difference to the women in Wisconsin.
 While the women didn't lose weight, their body composition was changed for the good, as fat was replaced by calorie-burning muscle.
 It's important not to measure the success of your fitness programme purely in terms of weight loss, because better body composition is just as desirable a goal.
 In fact, a higher muscle ratio also decreases the risk of several health problems, including diabetes.

 Another fitness programme that will significantly improve your body's ability to burn fat consists of a combination of cycling and resistance training.
 Three times a week, spend 10 minutes cycling and 10 minutes on a combination of stretching and resistance-training exercises (such as chest presses and knee extensions), and after three months you could see your muscular strength improved by up to 92% and your total calorie burning increased by 15% per day.
 This was the result for 8 men and 4 women aged 56-80 who participated in this programme as part of a research programme at Tufts University in Massachusetts.